andresdanielmtz/TreesOfKnowledge/README.md

 To run this project you *need* to use XCode.

 **To-do List:**
-- Add QR and HTTP Request support
+- Add QR and HTTP Request support (Priority)
-- Remove deprecated JSON elements.
+- Finish AddElement view